 We periodically review your payments to check you’re not paying too much or too little.
 Your first payment is calculated by asking you how much energy you'll use in a year (read more about how your first payment is calculated).
 However, few things in life go exactly to plan, and your energy usage is no different!
 If you're using more or less than we first planned, we will change your payments to match.

-We use 3 things to review your payments
+We look at 4 things to review your payments

 1. Your estimated energy usage in kWh (units of energy)